rezarahimian/docs/multiple_withdrawal.rst

 | 1.7.
 Since Bob already transferred more tokens, his allowance will set to 0.
 | 1.8.
 Bob is not able to move more than initial approved tokens.
 |
-| *2.
-Alice approves Bob for spending 100 tokens and then decides to increase to 120 tokens.*
+| **2.
+Alice approves Bob for spending 100 tokens and then decides to increase it to 120 tokens.**
 | 2.1.
 Alice approves Bob for transferring 100 tokens.
 | 2.2.
 After a while, Alice decides to increase Bob’s allowance from 100 to 120 tokens.
 | 2.3.
 Bob noticed Alice’s new transaction and transfers 100 tokens by front-running.
 | 2.4.
-Bob’s allowance is 0 and transferred is 100.
+Bob’s allowance is 0 and ``transferred`` is 100.
 | 2.5.
 Alice’s transaction is mined and checks initial allowance (100) with new allowance (120).
 | 2.6.
 As it is increasing, new allowance (120) will be subtracted from transferred tokens (100).
 | 2.7.
 20 tokens will be added to Bob’s allowance.
 | 2.8.
 Bob would be able to transfer more 20 tokens (120 in total as Alice wanted).
 |

-We can consider the below flowchart demonstrating how does Approve function works.
+We can consider the below flowchart demonstrating logic of ``approve`` function.
 By using this flowchart, all possible outputs could be generated based on tweaked inputs:

 .. figure:: images/multiple_withdrawal_16.png
     :scale: 90%